 Of our 291 program graduates so far, all were low-income, 45% are single moms, and 49% were homeless or had a history of homelessness at program intake.
 Through our Language Access Fellowship Program, graduates have used their newly acquired skills and resources to achieve more economic security.

 We are proud to report that for each class, the average wage climbs from under $15/hour at intake to nearly $25/hour one year post-graduation, and stays at that level.
 Several of our interpreters now earn as much as $50/hour.

-Today our program alumnae cumulatively earn approximately $2.91 million ($10k per person on average) more per year than they did prior to enrollment.
-That is $2.91 million in additional earnings each year infused into low-income communities directly benefiting minority, low-income women and their families.
+In 2021, each Found in Translation alumna earns on average $13,000 more per year than she did before our program.
+Added up over ten years, this translates to $15 million dollars in additional earnings infused into low-income communities directly benefiting minority, low-income women and their families.

 Our model transforms our program participants into agents of change, helping them to move from the margins of society into positions that enable them to achieve economic security and give back to their own communities.

 Graduates are continuously engaged with Found in Translation, serving as Faculty in our programming, Volunteers, Donors, Leaders and mentors for their peers, and Interpreters in our Interpreter Services

 Graduates are powerful, they accelerate and amplify each other’s success, use their status to open doors and promote their peers, influence entire school districts, and are employed at all of Boston’s top hospitals.

 Through our Language Access Fellowship Program, graduates have used their newly acquired skills and resources serve their communities:

 - Just one of our interpreters (a full-time interpreter) may serve ~500 people in one year, giving providing the opportunity for otherwise silenced patients to participate in their healthcare.

 - As medical interpreters, our graduates become partners with us in our mission to advance equality in healthcare access, improve patient outcomes, and save lives in their communities.